 Assessing your contract management performance also enables you to learn from your previous failures and successes, so that you can optimize the language and clauses of future agreements.
 In so doing, you’ll be able to execute contract phases as quickly as possible, so that you can focus on work that drives the greatest value for the business.

 With cyberattacks and data breaches constantly in the news, effective contract management also means that your contracts are protected from malicious actors.
 Contract security should be a critical issue to safeguard the confidential information that these documents contain.

 Preserving the security of your contracts, and regulating proper access to them, is much simpler with a cloud-based contract management solution.
-These software applications allow you to set clearly defined user roles and groups, so that only the relevant people can view the appropriate files and documents.
+CLM software allows you to set clearly defined user roles and groups, so that only the relevant people can view the appropriate files and documents.
 Cloud-based contract management software should also provide backups and recovery, so that your business is protected in the event of disaster or data loss.

 The Master Checklist for Contract Review & Management